 I’m on the board of directors of Tyler AIDS Services, a local non-profit dedicated to helping those in our community with HIV/AIDS and providing HIV/AIDS prevention education classes locally.
 Although the heartbreak of the AIDS epidemic in Africa is overwhelming, don’t forget: AIDS is everywhere and the numbers of new infections in the southern U.S. are increasing — especially among African American women.
 Although it is true that with access to the right medications AIDS is no longer an automatic death sentence, it remains a chronic, debilitating and eventually fatal disease that causes a great deal of suffering for all of its victims.

-(RG note) Thanks Melissa.
+(RG note) Thanks, Melissa.
 I’m sending you an 11 x 14 framed painting to see if any of those good ‘ol Texans might go for someone from out of town.
-Melissa DeCarlo’s address is 6108 Quail Creek Dr., Tyler, TX 75703, USA.
+Melissa DeCarlo’s address.
 Thanks also to those artists who wrote to tell me that they are pledging art-derived cash to support the fight against AIDS through the Red Cross and other agencies.

 Take a chill pill